Mark Dawson: Life and career

 Dawson was born in London, the first son of the actor and game show host Richard Dawson and the actress Diana Dors.
 A young Dawson appeared with his father on a few early episodes of Family Feud.
 He worked as an assistant to the producer Mark Goodson and as a showcase and question writer for The Price Is Right, Concentration, The Better Sex, Match Game and Family Feud.
-He was once introduced by his father on an episode of Family Feud to promote his band The Midnight Ives and had an appearance with Ronnie Mars on Dinah!.
-He served as a creative consultant of the latter show's second run, with his father as host from 1994 to 1995.
+His father once introduced him on a telecast of Family Feud to promote his band The Midnight Ives and had an appearance with Ronnie Mars on Dinah!
+He was a creative consultant of the latter show's second run, with his father as host from 1994 to 1995.
 Dawson was also an associate producer at Rastar Productions and at NBC for You Bet Your Life, a remake based on a Groucho Marx TV program from the 1950s that his father's production company produced in the 1980s.
 In 2001, he was hired by Paul Schrader as a technical advisor for the movie Auto Focus.

 In March 1979, Dawson married Cathy Hughart, an assistant producer on his father's Family Feud show.
 "I could not have chosen a classier spouse for my son or a more wonderful person than Cathy," Richard Dawson said.
 The two later divorced.